swe-students-fall2025/0-git-practice-ct-04/README.md

 As the article pointed out:
 > Productivity only "gains in one area" if "the whole development flows at the same speed."

+**Comment from plant445(Sean Tang)** I agree with Conor's take on the usage of AI tools by developers.
+There are many other aspects in software development for big tech besides simply writing code.
+For example, design documentation prior to building a piece of software often cannot be relied on AI to solve, but rather senior engineers, other team members, as well as leadership to understand how they want to drive a product and if it aligns with the tenets.
+However, engineers can definitely speed up the development process when it comes to more mundane tasks such as unit-testing or simple front-end changes.